Lewes Photographers (A-B)

 Some time before 1878, when he was in his early twenties, William Shelley Branch established a photographic studio which spanned No. 47 and 48 High Street, Lewes.
 Around 1879, William S. Branch sold this studio to Daubigny Hatch (Henry D'aubigny Hatch) and set up a photographic studio at his mother's fancy goods store at 16 High Street, Lewes.

 Around 1888, Mrs Elizabeth Branch and her two sons moved to Cheltenham in Gloucestershire.
-William was then aged about thirty-four, Henry was in his late twenties.
-William Shelley Branch established a photographic studio in Suffolk Road, Cheltenham, where he remained in business as a professional photographer for the next five years.
+William Shelley Branch was then aged about thirty-four and his brother Henry was in his late twenties.
+William Shelley Branch established a photographic studio in Suffolk Road, Cheltenham, where he continued in business as a professional photographer for the next five years.
 Henry Branch, William's younger brother, worked as a journalist for the local newspaper.

 William Shelley Branch died in Cheltenham, Gloucestershire on 22nd January 1933, at the age of 78.